MichaelEGA/DFSpriteLoader/README.md

 **Other Notes:**
 - The character in the scene will not be visible until you press 'play' in the editor.
 - The script will automatically look for the main camera in the scene to ensure the correct rotation of the sprite.
-If there is no main camera the sprite will not rotate correctly or may throw an error.
+If there is no main camera the sprite will not rotate correctly or sprite handler script may throw an error.

 **Dark Forces Character Creator Link** https://df-21.net/wiki/?title=WAX_File_Generator